 13 Join the upper body units together as shown in Fig K. Start by marking the centre points of each unit, as shown - you can crease a line or make a small mark with a pencil.
 Place the units right sides together, matching up the centre points, and then sew the seam.
 Open out and press the seam.
-Use your quilter's ruler to cut each side of the unit at a 45-degree angle, following the angle already cut on the j pieces, as shown.
+Use your quilter's ruler to cut each side of the unit at a 45-degree angle, as shown.